 The winch parameter indicates that the system is using the 'main' winch line.
-This parameter is factory-set and cannot be changed.

 3.2.
 POL (Parts of Line)

 The POL (Parts of Line) can be changed by simply selecting a new value from the POL menu.
 Once selected, the system will prompt for confirmation that the parameter should be changed.
 Press the green 'Check' button to accept the change.